kei10in/link-builder/README.md

 # link-builder

-Make Link alternative to WebExtensions
+Make Link alternative to WebExtensions.

+Build a link and copy to the clipboard in various markup languages.